tangrams/tangram-play/README.md

 Tangram-Play is a static site, and can be viewed by any static fileserver, such as Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or Node's [http-server module](https://www.npmjs.com/package/http-server).

 Compiled files in the `build/` directory are committed and published to GitHub so that [GitHub Pages](https://pages.github.com/) have access to it.
 Generally, I try not to include the compiled files with every commit until something is ready to go live.
+Then I make one commit that is just the compiled files.
 This makes it easier to back out of strange merge conflicts and keeps the history from getting too complicated.